coulas/Craftsmanship/Katas/introduction/00_LeapYears.md

-# what to learn from this one ?
-dfg

 # Leap Years, Gregorian Calendar

 Write a function that returns true or false depending on wheter its input integer is a leap year or not.